Ruter's guidelines for ethical conduct

 These ethical guidelines apply to all employees of Ruter AS, its board members and hired personnel.
 The ethical guidelines also apply to wholly owned subsidiaries.
 In this document, all of these are referred to as Ruter employees.

 Ruter's employees help to manage society's assets and provide services that are important to society and individuals.
 Ruter's employees must perform their duties and act in a manner that does not harm the reputation of Ruter or public transport in general, and the trust among the population of Ruter and public transport.
-Ruter's employees shall live up to Ruter's values, and be innovative, reliable, collaborative and open.
+Ruter's employees shall live up to Ruter's values, and be committed, responsible and helpful.
 The purpose of these Guidelines is to define a common ethical standard for Ruter employees.

 Responsibility